Peat Free for 2023!

 War on Plastic

-We are now starting to grow our plants in recyclable coloured plastic pots that are made from post consumable recycled material.
+Since 2020 our nurseries have been growing plants in recyclable coloured plastic pots that are made from post consumable recycled material.
 They are 100% recyclable, and the raw material cycle is what they call a closed-loop.
 These pots can then be recycled kerbside by consumers.
 Look out for blue pots for our bedding plants range, herbs and vegetables.
 Grey pots are for all our shrubs, perennials and climbers

 Our nurseries are able to store rainwater in large tanks to enable us to reuse it on our plants.
 This has dramatically cut down our on-site usage.